saverymax/CER-for-MTI/README.md

 You will need about 5GB of disk space.

 ## Dependencies
+All experiments were run in Ubuntu 16.04.
+A GPU with 10GB of memory is required to train the models.
 Before training and running evaluation, it is recommended to create a virtual python environment, with python 3.6.8.
 For example
 ```